shunting314/sos/doc/usb.md

+# Mass Storage Device (MSD)
+USB defines CommandBlockWrapper to wrap a command for MSD device.
+The command set is decided by the interface sub class code.
+Assume the interface sub class code is 0x06 which is for SCSI.
+The SCSI command set is defined out of USB spec.
+Need refer to SCSI spec to understand the command set.

 # Reference
 - [Host Controller Interface - wikipedia](https://en.wikipedia.org/wiki/Host_controller_interface_(USB,_Firewire))
 - [UHCI - osdev](https://wiki.osdev.org/Universal_Host_Controller_Interface): this doc simply lists registers and data structures.
 Good for reference.
 But still need refer to the UHCI spec for details.